How We Do Things Here at Barncat

 The first step in our adoption process is to fill out our kitten application located on our kitten page.
 We require a $300.00 Non-Refundable deposit to reserve a kitten.

-We accept checks for deposits only!
 Please do not send a deposit unless you have been approved by us for a kitten.

 Please remember that Barncat Cattery will always have first option of any kitten from any litter at any time.

 Every now and then we may have retired adults available looking for a retirement home.
 It may be a retired breeding cat, or sometimes we may also have a young adult that didn't quite turn out the way we hoped for type wise, for that reason he/she will be made available to a pet home.
 All of these pets will be spayed/neutered and will be current on their vaccinations before going to their new pet home.
-There will be an adoption fee for our retired adults depending on age at retirement.

 At what age are the kittens ready to go to their new homes?